 31. Nicolas Le Floch

-If they were in 18th-century France, Sherlock Holmes and Dr. Watson would go by Nicolas Le Floch and Bourdeau.
+If they were in 18th-century France, Sherlock Holmes and Dr. Watson would be known as Nicolas Le Floch and Bourdeau.
 The show will keep you on edge with tons of adventure and drama.

 Prepare yourself for a journey to the scandalous Paris of Louis XV.
 This is where murder and conspiracies against the crown are as frequent as bathing.